abhayrobotics/stocks-dashboard/README.md

     - info
     - financial
     - ratios
--  Api limit crossed for the day.- hardcoded data for top 50 companies
+-  Api limit crossed for the day.- hardcoded data for top 50 companies.
+-  Use chartjs to show the chart
+    -three chart

 # Prefixed
 - button- mx-2 px-4 py-0.5